 C.D.
-Baer Pettit (48) has served as Head of the Index Product Line since September 2011.
+Baer Pettit (49) has served as Head of the Index Product Line since September 2011.
 Prior to that he served as Head of Client Coverage from 2001 to August 2012 and Head of Marketing from 2005 to August 2012.
 Prior to joining MSCI, Mr. Pettit worked for Bloomberg L.P. from 1992 to 1999, most recently as Deputy Head of European Sales.

-Gary Retelny (54) was appointed President of Institutional Shareholder Services Inc. (ISS) and Head of the Governance Business Segment in September 2011.
-Mr. Retelny has also served as Chief Administrative Officer and Corporate Secretary since November 2007.
-Prior to that, Mr. Retelny served as Head of Strategy and Business Development from December 2003 to July 2012.
-He also served as the Global Head of Human Resources from June 2010 to August 2012 and Head of Internal Audit from 2008 to November 2012.
+Gary Retelny (55) has served as the President of Institutional Shareholder Services Inc. ("ISS") and Head of the Governance business since September 2011.
+As Head of the Governance business, the environmental, social and governance ("ESG") product line also reported to him from September 2012 to October 2013.
+He also served as MSCI's Chief Administrative Officer and Corporate Secretary from November 2007 to March 2014.
+He has been serving as the Global Head of Human Resources since March 2013, a position he previously held from June 2010 to August 2012.
+Mr. Retelny was the Head of Strategy and Business Development of the Company from December 2003 to July 2012 and Head of Internal Audit from January 2008 to November 2012.

 Peter Zangari (46) has served as the Head of the Portfolio Management Analytics Product Line since August 2011.
-Prior to joining MSCI, Mr. Zangari held progressively senior-level positions at Goldman Sachs since 1998, most recently as the Head of Risk and a member of the leadership team for the Quantitative Investment Strategies (QIS) business of Goldman Sachs Asset Management (GSAM).
+Prior to joining MSCI, Mr. Zangari held progressively senior-level positions at Goldman Sachs since 1998, most recently as the Head of Risk and a member of the leadership team for the Quantitative Investment Strategies ("QIS") business of Goldman Sachs Asset Management ("GSAM").
 Prior to joining QIS, Mr. Zangari was responsible for building out and managing GSAM's proprietary equity risk and attribution platform.